 The National Coalition of Anti-Violence Programs tracks hate-related homicides of LGBTQ people.
 In 2017, it reports, black people comprised 60 percent of the victims.

 This means that if you are black and LGBTQ, you’re at a higher risk of harm at any turn.
 Black LGBTQ people continuously fight to be seen and affirmed in both black and LGBTQ communities.
 It sometimes means, for the sake of safety, hiding a part of who you are in certain spaces.
 It’s how many people—an estimated one million—navigate through life daily.

 It doesn’t help that black LGBTQ people face unique injustices in many states—usually states with larger concentrations of people who identify as such.
-Smollett’s assault also shows that, no matter how wealthy or famous one may be, there is still little protection in a world that devalues lives deemed “other.”
+There is still not enough protection in a world that devalues lives deemed “other.”

 What Can Educators Do?

-When discussions about hate come up in the classroom, as they may following reports of this attack, it’s important that teachers emphasize intersectionality.
+When discussions about hate come up in the classroom, it’s important that teachers emphasize intersectionality.
 While we are calling attention to the intersection of race and sexual identity, we shouldn’t forget to also support and embrace the value in other intersections—from ability and gender to religious belief and class.